 4. Are the hard wax oils air-dried?

-UV-dried oils are the industry standard in order to save time and money, they look ok but not as rich or natural as an air dried hard-wax oiled finish.
+UV-dried oils are the industry standard in order to save time and money, they look ok but not as rich or natural as air-dried hard-wax oiled finish.
 What most customers don’t know is the end result is more comparable to laminate style flooring.
-UV dried boards not only look overly glossy but the surface colour appears so thick that it over powers the natural beauty of the wood below.
-The bond between wood and oil is also less stable because the oils have not had sufficient time to penetrate the pores of the wood, instead they bond only to the surface of the wood.
-Air dried oils require a minimum of 4 hours drying time between coats and for this reason many of the larger companies are simply unable to offer this quality of finishing to their finishing lines.
+UV dried boards not only look overly glossy but the surface colour appears so thick that it overpowers the natural beauty of the wood below.
+The bond between wood and oil is also less stable because the oils have not had sufficient time to penetrate the pores of the wood, instead, they bond only to the surface of the wood.
+Air dried oils require a minimum of 4 hours drying time between coats and for this reason, many of the larger companies are simply unable to offer this quality of finishing to their finishing lines.

 5. Do you know the source of the wood?

 There are various grades of reclaimed wood, all from different time periods and from different backgrounds.
 It is important to consider wood infestation, chemical contamination, wood durability when specifying reclaimed wood for a project.
 It is also worth considering the quantity of timber available v’s the expected delivery date for the project.
 Unless reliable supplies are established for a particular reclaimed wood floor, where the grade and specifications have been carefully considered it is likely that every batch of wood will be completely different.
 Samples approved in month 1, ordered in month 4 and then delivered in month 6 may not all be from the same batch which may cause problems for the end user.

 With regards to the age of the timber, there is a big difference between reclaimed timbers that are 1 year old, 10 years old, 100 years old or over 300 years old.
 It has been known that re-sellers of reclaimed timbers are unable to offer such specification details such as the aged of the wood and the area it was reclaimed from, this again can lead to confusion when specifying and comparing patina variations.